arkency/posts/posts/2021-04-22-zeitwerk-based-autoload-and-workarounds-for-single-file-many-classes.md

 created_at: 2021-04-22T20:51:01.454Z
 author: Paweł Pacana
 tags: ['rails', 'zeitwerk', 'autoload']
-publish: false
+publish: true
 ---

 # Zeitwerk-based autoload and workarounds for single-file-many-classes problem

-Rails has dropped its [classic autoloader](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html) by the release of version 6.1.
-From now on it uses [zeitwerk](https://github.com/fxn/zeitwerk) gem as a basis for new autoloading.
+Rails has deprecated its [classic autoloader](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html) by the release of version 6.1.
+From now on it by default uses [zeitwerk](https://github.com/fxn/zeitwerk) gem as a basis for new autoloading.
+The previous autoloader is going to be dropped in future releases.
 That's good news — the classic autoloader had several, well-documented, but nevertheless tricky [gotchas](https://guides.rubyonrails.org/autoloading_and_reloading_constants_classic_mode.html#common-gotchas).
 This welcomed change brings back the sanity.

 Unfortunately the initial scope of zeitwerk features did not include one, that I'd welcome the most — an ability to host several classes in a single file.